Ted Stevens: Death and legacy

 On August 9, 2010, Stevens and seven other passengers including former NASA administrator Sean O'Keefe were aboard a de Havilland Canada DHC-3 Otter plane when it crashed about 17 miles north of Dillingham, Alaska, while en route to a private fishing lodge.
-Stevens was confirmed dead in the crash via a statement from his family.
-He and others were aboard the single-engine plane registered to Anchorage-based GCI Communication.
+Stevens and four others died in the crash.
+They were aboard the single-engine plane registered to Anchorage-based GCI Communication.

 Tributes and memorials

 As Stevens's death was confirmed, Alaskan and national political figures from all sides of the political spectrum spoke highly of the man many Alaskans knew as "Uncle Ted".
 Senator Lisa Murkowski said of Stevens: "His entire life was dedicated to public service – from his days as a pilot in World War II to his four decades of service in the United States Senate.
 He truly was the greatest of the 'Greatest Generation.
 Senate Minority Leader Mitch McConnell stated "In the history of our country, no one man has done more for one state than Ted Stevens.
 His commitment to the people of Alaska and his nation spanned decades, and he left a lasting mark on both."
 Senator Mary Landrieu also spoke "Ted always said, 'To hell with politics.
 Do what is best for Alaska.'
 He never apologized for fighting for his state, and Alaska is better for it today."

 The Pacific Aviation Museum Pearl Harbor honored Stevens with a plaque and a display of memorabilia of his wartime service in China-Burma-India.
-Senator Mark Begich, his successor, stated, "Over his four decades of public service in the U.S. Senate, Senator Stevens was a forceful advocate for Alaska who helped transform our state in the challenging years after Statehood" and former president George H. W. Bush released a statement that "Ted Stevens loved the Senate; he loved Alaska; and he loved his family – and he will be dearly missed."
+Senator Mark Begich, his successor, stated, "Over his four decades of public service in the U.S. Senate, Senator Stevens was a forceful advocate for Alaska who helped transform our state in the challenging years after Statehood" and former president George H. W. Bush released a statement: "Ted Stevens loved the Senate; he loved Alaska; and he loved his family – and he will be dearly missed."
 President Barack Obama said in a statement, "Ted Stevens devoted his career to serving the people of Alaska and fighting for our men and women in uniform."

 Hundreds of Alaskans attended a memorial Mass for Stevens at Holy Family Cathedral in downtown Anchorage on August 16.
 On August 17, mourners paid their respects as he laid in a closed casket at All Saints Episcopal Church, also in downtown Anchorage, which was Stevens's home church.
 His funeral at Anchorage Baptist Temple on August 18 was attended by some three thousand people, including then-Vice President Joe Biden, former Governor Sarah Palin, then-Governor Sean Parnell and three other former governors, eleven senators, nine former senators, and two congressmen.
 Stevens was interred at Arlington National Cemetery on September 28.